 If a maintenance of the server running ABC SBC is needed, it is possible to shutdown the container from the GUI.
-There can be following buttons on Administration screen, accessible using the "System \rightarrow Administration" link:
+The following buttons may be available on the Nodes screen, which can be accessed via the 'System > Nodes' link under the hamburger menu icon.